editorconfig-checker/editorconfig-checker/README.md

 charset = unset
 ```

-Here's a list of all the encodings we currently attempt to identify:
+Here are the character encodings we attempt to identify:

 ```text
 ascii                  big5                   cp932